Hello! This is Consultant K.

-I am usually in charge of creating and improving manuals for companies in the manufacturing and pharmaceutical industries.
-This time, I will introduce stories and tips that I have learned in my daily work.
+I usually handle manual creation and improvement projects for companies in the manufacturing and pharmaceutical industries.
+This time, I will share stories I've heard and tips I've learned in my daily work.

 - Table of Contents

-Have you ever been given a manual by your boss or senior and thought, "I don't feel like reading this manual..."?
+Have you ever been handed a manual by your boss or a senior colleague and thought, "I really don't feel like reading this manual..."?
 Manuals like that tend to be read less and less over time.

-We will explain the points for creating easy-to-read manuals for everyone.
+For all of you, we will explain the key points for creating easy-to-read manuals.

 To create easy-to-read manuals that people want to read, the following three points are important.

-① Improve the first impression at a glance
+1. Improve the overall impression at first glance

 ・Add Contrast to the Layout